nathandao/nixos-configuration/README.md

-## Custom nixos configuration

-This is a config tuned specifically for my Lenovo X1 Extreme laptop, but most of the configs should be applicable to other hardware.
+The repo contains primarity nixos configurations for my Lenovo X1 Extreme laptop, hope bits and pieces of this config are applicable else where too.

-I'm currently refactoring the configs, so things are still pretty messy at the moment, although`power-managerment` and `vpn`are in pretty decent shape.
+Refactor is still WIP at the moment, so things are still very messy, although`power-managerment` and `vpn`are in pretty decent shape.

-Virtualisations files are include, but left out of the main config at the moment, after a failed attempt of getting PCI passthrough to work for my X1 Extreme GPU.
+Virtualisations files `./nixos/kvm`(TODO: add sources from where I got those files from), are commented out in`configuration.nix`, after a failed attempt to get PCI passthrough to work for the x1 extreme's nvidia gpu.

 ### Overview of the setup:

 - Currently using unstable nixos branch and kernel 5.8.
-Needed to push for 5.8 for the newly added dual fan support for thinkpads that come with 2 of those.
-It's quite satisfying seeing 2 fans being reported in `s-tui` :D
+Needed to push for 5.8 for the newly added dual fan support for such thinkpads models.
+Nothing seems to be borken so far, so fingers corssed!
+On the other hand, it's quite satisfying seeing 2 thinkpad fans being reported in `s-tui` :D
-- LightDm with using the `tiny` theme with a customized gtk theme.
+- Lightdm with a custom gtk theme.
-- Xfce+xmonad
+- xfce+xmonad Will need to copy `.xprofile` and `.xmonad` from `dotfiles` folder to your home directory to make sure the session loads correctly.
+This basically stops all xfce apps from starting by default, and only starts `xfce4-panel` through xmonad.
+TODO: export my current xfce config and themes.
 - Bumblebee to spawn up the nvidia card when needed.
+By default, nvidia should stays in deep sleep to preserve power especially in battery mode.
 Since the HDMI chip is mounted to nvidia, `intel-virtual-output` can be used for external monitor.
 - Quite agressive power managerment with undervolt, tpl and a bunch of kernel params.
 Check `nixos/power-manager.nix` for more details.
-I have been able to get 7 - 9 hours of battery life with my normal work (1 or 2 node process running, docker containes, emacs and some firefox tabs).
-Which based on my research is pretty good for a x1e with 4k panel.
+I have been able to hit 7 - 9 hour mark with my normal work load (1 or 2 nodejs process, bunch of docker containes, emacs and some firefox tabs), which I can't complain much about, considering mine also comes with a 4k panel :D